 Increasingly, however, we can see that at-risk students don’t always exhibit typical signs of risk, nor do they present such risk characteristics openly.
 Our recent Community Insights Report demonstrated how approximately 40 percent (in our sample) who leave college do so with GPAs of 3.0. or higher – GPAs not typically characteristic of risk identification on campus.

 In other cases, institutions examine historical data or single data points to understand the trends of students from the past.
 But single data points only tell part of the story — one that is not personalized enough to the individual student to give the best indicators of that student’s likelihood to persist.

 As an example one of our partners had previously relied on a single data point to assess risk.
-By running their institution-specific model we were able to show them how that practice only identified 14% of their students who did not persist, missing the majority of at-risk students.
-But when we brought in a combination of elements from many disparate sources – creating derived variables – they could see 83% of the students who were at-risk.
+By running their institution-specific model we were able to show them how that practice only identified 14 percent of their students who did not persist, missing the majority of at-risk students.
+But when we brought in a combination of elements from many disparate sources – creating derived variables – they could see 83 percent of the students who were at-risk.
 Now they can use that information at the beginning of the semester so they can act early to get students back to a successful path.

 Serving Students with Precision

 We find that early, accurate predictions deeply matter for student success.
 Our partners are seeing the power of the student-level predictions to target interventions for at-risk student populations early in the semester.
 Because the data informing such risk can change throughout the term, our most successful partners are those who act quickly to implement campaigns targeted to reach the students who need support and intervention the most, at the time the supports and interventions are most needed.